Comparing Arphie vs. Responsive in 2025

 Arphie's Security Model:

-• Customer data never used to train models for other customers
+• Customer data never used to train models for other customers—strict data segregation at the database level

 • Data retention policies that auto-archive old content